Non-Small Cell Lung Cancer: Staging and Treatment

 • Lobectomy: the surgeon will remove the lobe of the lung affected by the cancer.

-• Pneumonectomy: the surgeon will remove the entire lung.
+• Pneumonectomy: the surgeon will remove the whole lung.

 The type of surgery you may have depends on the location and size of your tumor and your overall health.
 You may also have pulmonary function tests (PFTs) before surgery to make sure you can tolerate the surgery.